zer0cache/matic-docs/docs/develop/wallets/polygon-web-wallet/web-wallet-v2-guide.md

 Withdrawing funds from Polygon back to the Ethereum mainnet via,

-PoS Bridge is a simple 2-step process.For the funds to be available back on Ethereum it will take ~3 hours.
+PoS Bridge is a simple 2-step process.
+For the funds to be available back on Ethereum it will take ~3 hours.

 To withdraw funds, click on the ‘Withdraw’ link from any of the PoS token on ‘Your tokens on Polygon Mainnet’ section.